timfingerhut/migration/Introduction.md

 2) **DeepSurv**: You can find the Python notebook used for the DeepSurv application on this path.
 I also uploaded the PDF output for convenience.

 3) **Hyperparameter Tuning**: As described in the thesis, I followed a four-step manual hyperparameter tuning procedure.
 Files on this path document the hyperparameter tuning.
-For an example of an implemented random hyperparameter search for DeepSurv, please [Jared Lee Katzman's DeepSurv repository](https://github.com/jaredleekatzman/DeepSurv/tree/master/hyperparam_search).
+For an example of an implemented random hyperparameter search for DeepSurv, please have a look at [Jared Lee Katzman's DeepSurv repository](https://github.com/jaredleekatzman/DeepSurv/tree/master/hyperparam_search).

 4) **Map Data**: I created Map 1 using [Heatmapper](http://www2.heatmapper.ca).
 I uploaded the raw data of the number of Syrian respondents by region to the Map Data folder.